ruxuebu/2016-SummerProject-EmailClassifier/README.md

 We Deployed the application on: http://www.yangtianxiao.rocks/

-We record weekly report at: https://sites.google.com/site/emailclassifier2016/
+We recorded the weekly reports at: https://sites.google.com/site/emailclassifier2016/

 To successsfully run this applicaiton, please follow the instructions:
  1. you need to install npm and bower